Blosc/blosc2_openhtj2k/README.md

 ### Transform the Numpy array

-Before feeding this array to Blosc2, we need to transform it, because its structutre is different from what is expected by the OpenHTJ2K plugin.
-As can be read in the `compress.py` script, these are the transformations required, with comments:
+Before feeding this array to Blosc2, we need to massage it a bit, because its structure is different from what is expected by the OpenHTJ2K plugin.
+As can be seen in the `compress.py` script, these are the transformations required, with comments:

     # Transpose the array so the channel (color) comes first